Guided tour of De Waterwolf pumping station

 • Unfortunately, the pumping station is not easily accessible for people in wheelchairs.

-• There are no costs associated with the excursions.
+• There are no costs associated with the tours.

-• The excursion is at your own risk.
+• The tour is at your own risk.

 Excursions for primary, secondary, and vocational students

-• For pupils in primary school, secondary school, and vocational education, the date and time of the excursion will be determined in consultation.
+• For pupils in primary school, secondary school, and vocational education, the date and time of the tour will be determined in consultation.

-• The excursions are for children in grade 7 of elementary school and above.
+• The tours are for children in year 7 of primary school and above.

 • The school must provide one supervisor or teacher for every 10 children.